 It is advisable to always consult a vet for complete treatment and diagnosis.

 The common diseases observed in Yoyo Loaches are

 - Cotton ball

 - Hole-In-The-Head (HITH)

-Visit for more details on the diseases found in freshwater fishes and ways to prevent them.
+Visit for more details on the types of Fish diseases, treatment, and ways to prevent them.

 Acclimating a Yoyo Loach

 Y-Loaches can adjust to both soft and hard tank water.

 Like any new addition to your community tank, acclimate them to ensure their bodies get used to the tank water.

 Click here for details on the methods to acclimate.